Brunohermans/GTFS-Accessibility/README.md

 # Dependencies
 The toolset uses the functions from the QGIS QNEAT3 plugin to calculate the OD-matrices in long format.
 One can implement these function into a python project, this was not done for this project untill today.
 This project used QNEAT3 in QGIS manually.
 A link to QNEAT3: [Click here](https://root676.github.io/)

+Besides QGIS, the project also uses a buildin algorithm from Arcgis Pro.
+Arcgis Pro contains an algorithm to transform the shapes that a GTFS dataset contains, to an ESRI shapefile.
+You will need this ESRI shapefile in the analysis/python scripts.

 The python packeges used can be found in the requirements.txt file.
 Important libraries are geopandas, pandas, scikitlearn and their dependencies.
 For visualisation kepler.gl is used.

 # Usage